Kennahh/ip/docs/README.md

 2. Deadline (D): tasks with a deadline
 3. Event (E): tasks that need to be done within a time range

+To exit the program, type `bye` as command.

+Chauncey will also help you to save the task to a text file so that you can access and load it again next time.

 ## Explanation of operations in Chauncey

 ### List the tasks